dimitri-br/gameboy/README.md

 # Gameboy Emulator in rust

-Please note this is NOT a complete emulator, and is still being actively worked on
+Please note this is a working emulator, and is still being actively worked on

+Tested Games:

+Pokemon Red/Blue/Yellow/Silver/Gold

+Tetris

+Mario Land

 Here are some good sources if you are looking for help in developing one: